 My primary focus in counseling was in the field of brain injury where I worked

 exclusively for nearly 15 years.
 Brain injury covers a lot of ground as many people

 experience anxiety and depression along with their brain injury.
 I worked to create

 treatment models and was able to present at conferences throughout the region,

 including presenting at Mayo Clinic.
 I also have a strong interest in autoimmune

 diseases and the role that stress plays in bringing them on and making the

 disease worse.
-A year and a half ago I was diagnosed with systemic
+At the start of 2016 I was diagnosed with systemic scleroderma.

-scleroderma.
-Even though I am in good health, my diagnosis has significantly
+Even though I am in good health, my diagnosis has significantly changed how I

-changed how I view life.
-My goal is to leave this world much better than I found
+view life.
+My goal is to leave this world much better than I found it---whether that is

 I presented on stress management at the National Scleroderma Patient